reasonwithoutrestraint/site/Original/Race and IQ.md

 Lastly on the Moore study, the significance of this study is not just the high IQ of the Black children; it's significant mainly because it demonstrates that the environment of the Black parents is not as conducive to cognitive development as the environment of the White parents *even when both groups of parents are upper-middle class*.
 I don't know the cause of this disparity (different people would argue for different causes, with possible explanations being parenting, lead, peer groups, wealth, schools, culture, neighborhoods, etc.), but it's clear from this study that Black and White *environments* have significantly different effects on IQ (causing a *13*-point IQ difference).
 And this *environmental* difference persists even though both groups of parents are *upper-middle class*.
 Imagine what the difference would have been if we did *not* ensure that both parents were upper-middle class.
 If the Black parents were, say, disproportionately poor (as is the case in reality), then we would expect that 13-point IQ difference to widen.

+### Conclusion

-**Conclusion**: It seems to me that the evidence suggests that the IQ gap is almost entirely environmental.
+It seems to me that the evidence suggests that the IQ gap is almost entirely environmental.
 The Minnesota study is the only adoption study that suggests otherwise, but it has flaws (as I've indicated earlier).
 The German study also has many flaws as well, but the latter two studies seem to support it.
 So three of the studies are compatible with a predominantly environmental explanation of the IQ gap.
 Taking a holistic account of all of the adoption studies seems to suggest that the IQ gap is, for the most part, environmental.
 The only way you could conclude otherwise is if you fully accepted the results of the MTAS and disregarded the latter three studies.
 But even if you fully accepted the results of the MTAS and disregarded the latter three studies, then you would still have to admit that the *academic achievement* gap (arguably more important than IQ) is mainly environmental rather than genetic.

 Therefore: if we interpret the data most favorably for an environmental explanation, then we have three studies saying "the IQ gap is predominantly environmental."
 On the other hand, if we interpret the data most favorably for a genetic explanation, then we have *one* study saying "the IQ gap is mainly genetic, but the academic achievement gap is mainly environmental".
 So the *best case scenario* for a genetic explanation of the IQ gap still implies that environmental differences can explain most of the academic achievement gap.
 But if the races can attain roughly equal academic achievement, then I don't really care about IQ differences.